Selena Gomez: Net worth and expensive things she owns

 Lucrative brand endorsements

-In 2017, the “Same Old Love” singer inked a two-year deal with sportswear giant PUMA which became one of her most profitable brand endorsements as she made a whopping USD 30 million (INR 2,46,62,25,000).
+In 2017, the “Same Old Love” singer inked a two-year deal with sportswear giant PUMA which became one of her most profitable brand endorsements as she made a whopping USD 30 million.

-One of her other successful brand partnerships was with Coach in 2016, where she was paid USD 10 million (INR 82,20,75,000).
+One of her other successful brand partnerships was with Coach in 2016, where she was paid USD 10 million.
 In 2018, she wore a white Coach gown to the Met Gala but her overly done tan makeup garnered mixed reviews.

 In 2020, Gomez became part-owner of New York’s ice cream brand Serendipity and even launched her own flavour — Gomez’s Cookies & Cream Remix.
 The news perfectly coincided with the release of her song “Ice Cream” with the K-Pop group BLACKPINK.

-Selena Gomez has also worked with Pantene and was reportedly paid USD 3 million (INR 24,66,06,600) for appearing in its advertisements.
+Selena Gomez has also worked with Pantene and was reportedly paid USD 3 million for appearing in its advertisements.

 Expensive assets

 Selena Gomez has a penchant for real estate and aesthetic homes.
 In 2020, she moved into a dreamy mansion in Encino, California that once belonged to rock icon Tom Petty.
-According to Dirt, she purchased the 1,066 sq m house (pictured) for nearly USD 4.9 million (INR 40,27,90,780).
+According to Dirt, she purchased the 1,066 sq m house (pictured) for nearly USD 4.9 million.

 The huge mansion, completed in 1989, features six bedrooms and 10 bathrooms and reportedly has hidden passageways, panic rooms, a media room, a yoga studio, a space for performances, a beautiful brick kitchen and a pool.

 As a native of Grand Prairie, Texas, Gomez owned a colossal property very close to her native house in Fort Worth.
-She listed it for USD 3.3 million (INR 27,12,67,260) in 2018 but had to settle for a sale of USD 2.7 million (INR 22,19,45,940).
+She listed it for USD 3.3 million in 2018 but had to settle for a sale of USD 2.7 million.
 The 929 sq m house had an open-floor layout on the main floor, a dining room with fireplace, a game room, two bars, a screening room with projector, a saltwater pool, spa, sports court and two garages.

-In 2015, she listed her Calabasas home on the market for USD 4.49 million (INR 36,90,78,000).
+In 2015, she listed her Calabasas home on the market for USD 4.49 million.
 She had purchased the property the previous year but soon changed her mind as she did not find the surroundings suitable.
 It had a state-of-the-art recording studio, pool, spa, gym, movie theatre and an outdoor kitchen.

 View this post on Instagram